Niska Gas Storage Partners

 Niska Gas Storage Partners is a global gas storage service provider and the largest gas storage firm in North America.
 It operates business in Alberta, Canada and California, US and Oklahoma.
 The company owns a natural gas storage capacity of 225.5 billion cubic feet.
 It generates revenue by charging monthly natural gas storage fees to a variety of customers including institutions, gas generators, etc. AECO Hub, consisting of three sub-facilities located both in Canada and US, is the core storage facility of the company and is one of the most important natural gas producing sites in North America.
 The company has a market capitalization of $1.05 billion and an enterprise value of 1.05 billion.

 History

-The company is named after a Cree Indian word, niska meaning "Canada goose" indicating the company’s root as the Canadian developer of the first major trading point for natural gas in Alberta.
+The company name is the Cree word niska, meaning "Canada goose", indicating the company’s root as the Canadian developer of the first major trading point for natural gas in Alberta.